HL7/Vulcan-schedule-ig/input/pagecontent/index.md

 * Help ensure compliance with a protocol
 * Ensure SOA/protocol is implemented uniformly across sites

-This iteration for the project is designed to be directional purely - as we learn more about how the different systems work and can be interfaced.
-We will continue to improve the IG to accommodate more use cases, iteratively working towards a solution that will be both functional and scalable.
+This iteration of the IG is designed to provide directional guidance and not be a prescriptive instruction of how to exactly implement SOA across all systems.
+As we learn more about how the different systems work and can be interfaced, we will continue to improve the IG to accommodate more use cases; iteratively working towards a solution that will be both functional and scalable.

 #### Future elements for the Implementation Guide